Mark Antony: The Second Triumvirate

-Forming the Alliance
+Forming the alliance

-With Antony defeated, the senate, hoping to eliminate Octavian and the remainder of the Caesarian party, assigned command of the Republic's legions to Decimus.
+With Antony defeated, the senate assigned command of the legions in northern Italy to Decimus.
 Sextus Pompey, son of Caesar's old rival Pompey Magnus, was given command of the Republic's fleet from his base in Sicily while Brutus and Cassius were granted the governorships of Macedonia and Syria respectively.
-These appointments attempted to renew the "Republican" cause.
+These appointments attempted to renew the "republican" cause.
 However, the eight legions serving under Octavian, composed largely of Caesar's veterans, refused to follow one of Caesar's murderers, allowing Octavian to retain his command.
 Meanwhile, Antony recovered his position by joining forces with Marcus Aemilius Lepidus, who had been assigned the governorship of Transalpine Gaul and Nearer Spain.
 Antony sent Lepidus to Rome to broker a conciliation.
 Though he was an ardent Caesarian, Lepidus had maintained friendly relations with the senate and with Sextus Pompey.
 His legions, however, quickly joined Antony, giving him control over seventeen legions, the largest army in the West.

-By mid-May, Octavian began secret negotiations to form an alliance with Antony to provide a united Caesarian party against the Liberators.
-Remaining in Cisalpine Gaul, Octavian dispatched emissaries to Rome in July 43 BC demanding he be appointed consul to replace Hirtius and Pansa and that the decree declaring Antony a public enemy be rescinded.
+By mid-May, Octavian began secret negotiations to form an alliance with Antony to unify the Caesarians against the liberatores.
+Remaining in Cisalpine Gaul, Octavian dispatched emissaries to Rome in July 43 BC demanding he be appointed consul to succeed Hirtius and Pansa and that the senate rescind the decree declaring Antony a public enemy.
 When the senate refused, Octavian marched on Rome with his eight legions and assumed control of the city in August 43 BC.
-Octavian proclaimed himself consul, rewarded his soldiers, and then set about prosecuting Caesar's murderers.
-By the lex Pedia, all of the conspirators and Sextus Pompey were convicted ″in absentia″ and declared public enemies.
+Octavian had himself irregularly elected consul with a cousin, rewarded his soldiers, and then set about prosecuting Caesar's murderers.
+Under the lex Pedia, all of the conspirators and Sextus Pompey were convicted "in absentia" and declared public enemies.
 Then, at the instigation of Lepidus, Octavian went to Cisalpine Gaul to meet Antony.